 The Co-City Methodology is premised on the idea that the city is a platform for sharing, collaboration, participatory decision-making, and peer-to-peer production, supported by open data and guided by principles of distributive justice.

 Attend our "Celebrating Commons Scholarship" Conference at Georgetown University from October 5-6, 2018.
+Register now!

 LabGov Insights & Resources

 Check out Professor Sheila Foster's latest thoughts on the concepts, ideas, and practical implementation of the Co-City Methodology, the Co-Cities Project, the work being done by other LabGovs, and other ideas that fuel LabGov Georgetown's research here.

 LabGovs are emerging around the globe, in New York, Brazil, Italy, Costa Rica, Amsterdam, and beyond!
 Each is testing, analyzing, empirically mapping, and/or experimenting with co-governed urban iniatives in novel, innovative, and exciting new ways.

 LabGov Georgetown is co-host to this global, ground-breaking applied research project, which is designed to test, evaluate, and refine the Co-City Methodology.
 To date, the project consists of over 400 urban governance projects in over 100 cities, with additional cities and projects expected.

 *Sketch compliments of artist Becca Barad (@BeccaB_Rad)

 LabGov Georgetown, which is led by Sheila Foster, is built upon a team of dedicated and internationally accliamed scholars, practitioners and experts in urban governance.
 Collaboration, which lies at the heart of the LabGov concept itself, is embedded in every facet of LabGov's existence and work.